-- Provide appropriate information to internal groups including administrators, teachers, students, custodians, secretaries, instructional assistants, cafeteria workers, and bus drivers.
+- Provide appropriate information to internal groups including administrators, faculty and support staff.
 These people are primary sources of information and are likely to be contacted in their neighborhoods, at grocery stores, etc. - Hold a faculty/staff meeting before staff members are allowed to go home so that what is (and is not) known can be clearly communicated. - Designate and brief personnel answering calls to help control misinformation. - Conduct briefings for community representatives directly associated with the College. - Enlist the help of the media to provide frequent updates to the public, particularly providing accurate information where rumors need to be dispelled.